amandaghassaei/msh-parser/README.md

 ## Acknowledgements

 - This is a TypeScript port of the .msh parser from [PyMesh](https://github.com/PyMesh/PyMesh) by [Qingnan Zhou](https://research.adobe.com/person/qingnan-zhou/)
-- Some code snippet contributions by [ChatGPT](https://chat.openai.com/chat)

 ## License

 This work is licensed under an [MIT License](https://github.com/amandaghassaei/msh-parser/blob/main/LICENSE.txt).
+It depends on the following:

+- [@amandaghassaei/3d-mesh-utils](https://www.npmjs.com/package/@amandaghassaei/3d-mesh-utils) - geometry processing utility functions for 3D meshes (MIT license)

 ## Related Libraries